Glanville Fritillary (Melitaea cinxia)

 next page back to list

-Quite common in southern France, in fact it is widespread and often very common, contrasting with its range in the UK which is limited to the Isle of Wight and (allegedly) a mainland coastal location in Somerset.
-It is an early season butterfly, emerging in April and having all but disappeared in the far south by the end of May, although this is not true of others parts of France further north.
+It is an early season butterfly, emerging in April and having all but disappeared in the far south by the end of May, although this is not true of other parts of France further north.

-The uppersides are very similar to the Mellicta family although it belongs to the Melitaea group.
+The uppersides are very similar to the ex-Mellicta genus although it belongs to the original Melitaea group.
 It is superficially similar to many other fritillaries, but the black spots in the uph post-discal spaces make it easily distinguishable from its relatives, at least in France.
-The undersides are very different to Mellicta species, showing why it belongs to the Melitaea family.
-This was the case until 2010 when the new European taxonomy was issued which groups the Mellicta fritillaries species under the Melitaea genus.
+The undersides are very different to ex-Mellicta species, showing why cinxia was classified as being of the Melitaea genus.
+This was the case until 2010 when the new European taxonomy was issued which groups the Mellicta species under the Melitaea genus.

 ref sex